ierhyna/goods-catalog/readme.txt

 == Frequently Asked Questions ==

 = There is 404 on /catalog or products page =
 You need to update your permalinks.
-Just go to Console -> Settings -> Permalinks and press "Save".
+Just go to `Settings -> Permalinks` and press "Save".
 You don't need to change it.

 = There are no thumbnails for the categories =
-Please use Taxonomy Images plugin (https://wordpress.org/plugins/taxonomy-images/) to attach image to category, and than turn on "Show Thumbnails for categories" option in Gooods Catalog plugin settings.
+Please use [Taxonomy Images plugin](https://wordpress.org/plugins/taxonomy-images/) to attach image to category, and than turn on "Show Thumbnails for categories" option in Gooods Catalog plugin settings.

 = Can I use sidebar in the catalog pages? =
 Sure!
 There is special sidebar for the catalog.
 All widgets you put in there will be available only for catalog pages.
 Please, set up the sidebar in the plugin settings.

-= How can I translate Goods Catalog to my language? = Please use one of translation tools, listed here: http://codex.wordpress.org/Translating_WordPress#Translation_Tools to open .POT file and create your own translation.
-You can put your .PO and .MO files into /wp-content/languages/plugins/ and you will not loose the translations after plugin update.
+= How can I translate Goods Catalog to my language? = Please use one of translation tools, [listed in the Codex](http://codex.wordpress.org/Translating_WordPress#Translation_Tools) to open .POT file and create your own translation.
+You can put your .PO and .MO files into `/wp-content/languages/plugins/` and you will not loose the translations after plugin update.
 Also, you can send me your language files and I'll add them to the release.

 == Changelog ==

 = 0.9.1 =

-* Fixed bug with no featured image box in some themes (https://github.com/ierhyna/goods-catalog/issues/33)
+* Fixed bug with no featured image box in some themes, [issue #33](https://github.com/ierhyna/goods-catalog/issues/33)

 = 0.9.0 =